NR717 Week 3 Population Health Interventions Discussion

 Blumenthal et al. (2022) sought to find if lifestyle modifications among individuals who suffered from hypertension would help to control blood pressure effectively.
 Significant decreases in the clinic blood pressure and improvements in biomarkers of cardiovascular disease are seen after 4 months of a planned physical exercise and nutrition program as supplementary therapy provided in a rehabilitation center.
 Therefore, this intervention showed a positive outcome in the health of the individuals.
 Lifestyle modifications such as engaging in exercise, quitting drinking and smoking, and eating a healthy diet are effective strategies to combat hypertension and heart diseases among persons facing disparities of health (Oliveros et al., 2019).
 They help to keep the body weight in check, thus preventing obesity which has been implicated as the leading risk factor for developing these problems.

-and discuss how the stakeholders are integrated into the design of the theory or model
+Present the translation science model that would best aid the success of this intervention and discuss how the stakeholders are integrated into the design of the theory or model

 The translation science models increase the adoption and utilization of credible evidence to enhance patients’ health outcomes and the overall health of the community (Lee & Ho, 2019).
 The models provide clarification of the techniques involved in the execution of an approach focusing on evidence-based practice.
 The Knowledge to Action (KTA) framework was chosen as the choice model.
 The healthcare industry employs the framework to help various departments to use the research findings.
 Knowledge generation and implementation are the two pillars of the KTA methodology.
 Inquiry into a topic, synthesis of that topic, and the use of appropriate knowledge tools all contribute to the development of better interpretation (Lee & Ho, 2019).
 Taking action requires recognizing the issue at hand and evaluating it in light of the existing literature.
 Successes and challenges are also highlighted in this process.